srb3/terraform-kubernetes-simple-deployment/README.md

 ### Example deploying postgresql

 The following example will create one deployment of postgres, and one service exposing that deployment.
+It also sets a few optional mondule inputs.

 ```HCL
 locals {